 The secondary school system in Qatar

 Secondary school in Qatar can mean different things depending on the institution.
-Within public schools, students in the preparatory stage are aged between 13 and 15, while secondary school hosts those aged 16 to 18.
+Within public schools, students in the preparatory stage are between 13 and 15, while secondary school hosts those 16 to 18.
 In international schools, they might use other terms, such as high school and may include a different age range, such as 14 to 17.
 Interestingly, secondary school is not compulsory in Qatar.

 Public secondary schools in Qatar

 Preparatory and secondary education in independent schools is free for Qataris.
 Because schools set their own education plan, however, quality varies based on the plan, the staff, fellow students, and so on.
 Required subjects include Arabic, English, math, science, and Islamic studies.
 Students who would rather attend a vocational secondary school can choose among schools that focus on topics such as commerce, business, science and technology, and religion.

 There are numerous private secondary schools in Qatar.
 You will find international schools that cater to students who want to study the German national curriculum, in German.
 You will also find schools that teach in English and follow the British GCSE or International Baccalaureate (IB) program.

 There are plenty of options, so be sure to decide as a family what kind of school best meets your child’s educational and future needs.
 Furthermore, keep in mind that many schools have waiting lists and you are not guaranteed a spot in your top choice.